by-jp/www.byjp.me/content/bookmarks/it-s-humans-all-the-way-down.md

     summary: Writing about the big beautiful mess that is making things for the world wide web.
     author: Jim Nielsen
+summary: Writing about the big beautiful mess that is making things for the world wide web.
 tags:
 - AI
 ---